Loading...

 Money tops the list of reasons why employees stay at a job; when the PwC asked people why they would look for a new job, over two-thirds said fair compensation.
 Beyond making you a more attractive employer, merit pay can play a critical role in employee retention.

-When it comes to your top performers, merit bonuses are a worthwhile investment.
+When it comes to your top performers, merit-based salary increases are a worthwhile investment.
 The highest performers tend to be more productive than their colleagues, and a slight salary boost could buy you more years of that extra output.
 The expertise and the rapport they’ve built with your clients are yet another benefit of retention.

-A merit increase can also save you from the cost of replacing your talent.
+A raise based on merit can also save you from the cost of replacing your talent.
 That’s job ads, HR hours, background checks, and sign-on bonuses, which can add up to thousands.
 After all that, it takes six months before a new employee reaches the same productivity levels as the previous one.
 Considering all these costs, a 5% merit bonus looks like a bargain.

 💰 Want to keep compensation fair?

-Show employees you value them with Leapsome’s slick compensation management processes.
+Show employees you value them with Leapsome’s streamlined compensation management templates and workflows.

 👉